picodata/msgpack-rust/README.md

 ## Why MessagePack?

 Smaller and simpler to parse than JSON.
-Supports the same types as JSON, plus binary data, all float values, and 64-bit numbers.
+Supports the same types as JSON, plus binary data, non-string keys, all float values, and 64-bit numbers.
 Encoded data is self-describing and extensible, without requiring a schema definition.

 ## Requirements